Standard Outputs of C

 helloworld!BSBSBSBSBSBS hell

-is to move the cursor left by one character.Since OJ uses I/O redirection, you should not expect
+BSindicates the backspace character.\bis stored as a character if the output is redirected to a file.
+The terminal’s interpretation of\bis to move the cursor left by one character.Since OJ uses I/O redirection, you should not expect

-to work as you expected.
+\bto work as you expected.

 -